Alim-Reza/react-study/README.md

 # Topics to be covered
 1. creating a react app
-2. adding mui, react-hook-form, yup ....................<br>
+2. adding mui, react-hook-form, yup<br>
+....................<br>
 ....................<br>
 * Add Redux to it